namta101/geneticsat/README.md

 ## Arguments for the Solver

-Firstly, there is the option of solving a given problem or letting the solver randomly generate the problem. y
+Firstly, there is the option of solving a given problem or letting the solver randomly generate the problem.

 ### Solving an existing/given problem